4nenkai/Cluster/README.md

 ## Usage
 - Use `/blacklist <userID> <reason>` to add a user to the blacklist.
-- Use `!unblacklist <userID>` to remove a user from the blacklist.
+- Use `/unblacklist <userID>` to remove a user from the blacklist.
-- Use `!list` to view all blacklisted users.
+- Use `/list` to view all blacklisted users.

 ## License
 This project is licensed under the [GNU General Public License v3.0](./LICENSE).